India's big name market debuts belie thin IPO pipeline

 “Apart from L&T Infotech and Alkem, the pipeline doesn’t have something that will rival Interglobe or Coffee Day in size for the remaining year,” said a second Mumbai-based banker.

-India's economy has been more resilient than some of its neighbors, but a slower than expected recovery has still weighed.
-India's NSE share index .NSEI is down 11 percent since its record high in March 4.
+India’s economy has been more resilient than some of its neighbours, but a slower than expected recovery has still weighed.
+India’s NSE share index is down 11 percent since its record high in March 4.

 “Subdued movement in secondary shares and lack of big new themes are to be blamed for the absence of big IPOs in the pipeline,” said G Chokkalingam, founder of Equinomics, a Mumbai-based research and fund advisory firm.